-Certain key employees providing services to the Hotel are eligible for option grants under Vail's four fixed option plans: the 1993 Stock Option Plan ("1993 Plan"), the 1996 Long Term Incentive and Share Award Plan ("1996 Plan"), the 1999 Long Term Incentive and Share Award Plan ("1999 Plan") and the 2002 Long Term Incentive and Share Award Plan ("2002 Plan").
+Certain key employees providing services to the Hotel are eligible for option grants under Vail's four fixed option plans: the 1993 Stock Option Plan ("1993 Plan"), the 1996 Long Term Incentive and Share Award Plan ("1999 Plan") and the 2002 Long Term Incentive and Share Award Plan ("2002 Plan").
 Under the 1993 Plan, incentive stock options (as defined under Section 422 of the Internal Revenue Code of 1986) or non-incentive stock options of Common Stock may be issued to key employees, directors, consultants and advisors of Vail or its subsidiaries.
 Exercise prices and vesting dates for options granted under the 1993 Plan are set by the Compensation Committee of Vail's Board of Directors ("Compensation Committee"), except that the vesting period must be at least six months and exercise prices for incentive stock options may not be less than the stock's market price on the date of grant.
 The terms of the options granted under the 1993 Plan are determined by the Compensation Committee, provided that all incentive stock options granted have a maximum life of ten years.
-Shares of Common Stock may be issued in the form of options, stock appreciation rights ("SARs"), restricted shares, nestricted share units, performance shares, performance share units, dividend equivalents or other share-based awards under the 1996 Plan, the 1999 Plan and the 2002 Plan, wards may be granted to employees, directors or consultants of Vail or its subsidiaries or affiliates.
-The terms of awards granted the 1999 Plan and the 2002 Plan, including exercise price, vesting period and life, are set by the Compensation Committee.
+Shares of Common Stock may be issued in the form of options, stock appreciation rights ("SARs"), restricted share, restricted share units, performance shares, performance shares units, dividend equivalents or other share-based awards under the 1996 Plan, the 1999 Plan and the 2002 Plan, awards may be granted to employees, directors or consultants of Vail or its subsidiaries or affiliates.
+The terms of awards granted under the 1996 Plan, the 1999 Plan and the 2002 Plan, including exercise price, vesting period and life, are set by the Compensation Committee.
 Stock options are issued at the stock price on the date of the grant.